nodejs/node/doc/api/addons.md

 future releases of V8 and Node.js.
 See the `nan` [examples][] for an illustration of how it can be used.

-## N-API
+## The Node.js API

 > Stability: 2 - Stable

-N-API is an API for building native addons.
+The Node.js API is an API for building native addons.
 It is independent from the underlying JavaScript runtime (e.g. V8) and is maintained as part of Node.js itself.
 This API will be Application Binary Interface (ABI) stable across versions of Node.js.
 It is intended to insulate addons from